- I tried 7 popular earplugs at a variety of different price points.

 EarDial claims that their noise filter blocks harmful decibels without sacrificing any sound quality.
 Offering a flat 20dB attenuation (NRR-11), the Eardial’s seem more than adequate for multiple use-cases (music events, shooting, motorcycle riding, band practice, construction work, etc.)

-I placed the EarDial’s in and turned up my system to what I felt comfortable with, then pulled out the EarDial’s app and pressed the measurement button.
+I placed the EarDial’s in, pulled out the EarDial’s app, and pressed the measurement button.
 Within a few seconds, I had my first readout of 81dB — decent enough for the purpose of this test.

 The app recommended I could stay within this environment for 8+ hours while wearing the earplugs and not risking any damage to my ears — pretty cool I thought. +1 points to EarDial’s on this, I felt like I had a guardian angel in my pocket that always had my ears best interests at heart.

 Now let’s talk sound quality – I’m impressed but also feel it’s an unfair advantage.
 I am testing these in my acoustically sound music studio through some excellent monitor speakers so I decided not to compare them to any of the other earplugs in this article for the sake of candor.

 There is indeed a nice and balanced attenuation across the frequency spectrum.
 Not once did I notice an overbearing low/low-mid muddiness, nor did I feel the high-end was ever overly compromised.